 - The College’s policies against sexual or other harassment apply fully to the College’s electronic communication systems.
-Therefore, NO electronic communication should be sent, printed, or saved which contains material that is inconsistent with the College’s policies (e.g., policies against discrimination, retaliation, and harassment, sexual or otherwise).
-Students may notify the helpdesk if an email has been received that violates this procedure.
+Therefore, NO electronic communication should be sent, printed or saved which contains material that is inconsistent with the College’s policies (e.g., policies against discrimination, retaliation and harassment, sexual or otherwise).
+Students may notify the helpdesk if an email has been received that violates this policy.

-- Violations of the College’s email procedure may result in disciplinary action.
+- Violations of the College’s email policy may result in disciplinary action.

 E. Data Security

 - The College’s information and data must be handled in such a manner that it will be protected from unauthorized or accidental disclosure, modification or loss.
 Access to information and data available through the College’s network systems must be strictly controlled in accordance with approved access control criteria, which is maintained and updated regularly.
 The College’s information and data is considered to be any piece of data or collection of data that pertains to the normal business and operation of the College.
 This includes all student related information as well as College business and financial information.